yiisoft/yii2/framework/UPGRADE-22.md

 `yii\db\Expression` through `ColumnSchema::$defaultValue` instead of the raw string.
 This includes parenthesized literal defaults required by types such as `TEXT` and `JSON`.
 Review strict type checks, schema snapshots, and code that calls `ActiveRecord::loadDefaultValues()` for models containing these columns.
-MariaDB does not report the `DEFAULT_GENERATED` metadata, so its expression defaults still reflect as plain strings.
+MariaDB does not report the `DEFAULT_GENERATED` metadata; its `TEXT` and `JSON` defaults, which MariaDB stores in expression form, are exposed as a `yii\db\Expression` as well, and a `JSON` default that is valid JSON is returned decoded.
+Expression defaults on other MariaDB column types still reflect as plain strings.

 ## Removed platform support